nithyakumarm/openshift-sep-2023/Day3/README.md

 ![image](https://github.com/tektutor/openshift-sep-2023/assets/12674043/b4a7bc1f-dc59-41c6-8f9d-0705f218b307)

 ## Lab - Creating a nginx deployment in declarative style using yaml(manifest) file
-The oc create command should be used when the nginx deployment you are creating through file doesn't already exits in the OpenShift cluster.
+The oc create command should be used when the nginx deployment you are creating through file doesn't already exist in the OpenShift cluster.
 In otherwords, only the first time we should use create command and subsequent times we should use apply command to update any changes on the existing resources using the same yaml file.

 Interestingly, the apply command can be used everytime unlike the create command.